HTML Gallery¶

 Overview¶

-The HTML Gallery is a tool for exporting a set of Albums or images to a HTML page.
+The HTML Gallery is a tool for exporting a set of albums or images to an HTML page.

-This powerful tool can export your Albums into a HTML compliant web image gallery.
-You can easily select the Images or the Albums to export in an HTML page and set many designs and parameters for the HTML rendering.
+This powerful tool can export your albums into an HTML-compliant web image gallery.
+You can easily select the images or the albums to export in an HTML page and set many designs and parameters for the HTML rendering.
 UTF-8 encoding is used for the best internationalization.

 Using the Wizard¶